ndlib/marble-website-starter/README.md

-↳ @ndlib           // Directory scope for publishing to npm ↳ gatsby-theme-marble   // The npm module for the Gatsby Theme for a Marble website ↳ gatsby-starter-marble // A stand alone Gatsby Starter that consumes `gatsby-theme-marble` ↳ site                    // The Gatsby site for Marble that consumes `gatsby-theme-marble` ↳ content               // This is where the site content for the Marble site lives ↳ gatsby-config.js      // This file is required by Gatsby to configure the site and use the theme ↳ scripts
+↳ @ndlib           // Directory scope for publishing to npm ↳ gatsby-theme-marble   // The npm module for the Gatsby Theme for a Marble website ↳ gatsby-starter-marble // A stand alone Gatsby Starter that consumes `gatsby-theme-marble` ↳ sites -> marble/inquistion/etc... // The Gatsby site for Marble that consumes `gatsby-theme-marble` ↳ content               // This is where the site content for the Marble site lives ↳ gatsby-config.js      // This file is required by Gatsby to configure the site and use the theme ↳ scripts